Harold Ramirez Player Props: Rays vs. Orioles

-Harold Ramirez, with a slugging percentage of .448 in his past 10 games -- including one home run -- will be in action for the Tampa Bay Rays versus the Baltimore Orioles, with Kyle Bradish on the mound, June 20 at 6:40 PM ET.
+The Tampa Bay Rays, including Harold Ramirez (hitting .323 in his past 10 games, with two doubles, a home run, two walks and four RBI), take on starting pitcher Tyler Wells and the Baltimore Orioles at Tropicana Field, Wednesday at 12:10 PM ET.

-He reached base in his only plate appearance in his most recent appearance against the Padres.
+He had a one-hit showing in his most recent game (1-for-5) against the Orioles.

 Harold Ramirez Game Info & Props vs. the Orioles